tabasano/wavseq/tutorial_smml.md

 currently, nest data of parenthesis is not implemented except very limited cases.

 ## macro define
-;; for repeating phraze, macro can be used. use prefix '$' for refering.
+;; for repeating phrase, macro can be used. use prefix '$' for refering.
 ```
     Macr:=cde
     macro W:=abc